-MHA will check EIV to determine zero income.
-MHA may require all adult family members who report no income to complete a Zero Income certification to document to determine that certain forms of income such as unemployment benefits, TANF, SSI, etc. are not being received.
+MHA will check EIV system and the Income Validation Tool to determine zero income.
+MHA may require all adult family members who report no income to complete a Zero Income certification to document that certain forms of income, such as unemployment benefits, TANF, SSI, etc. are not being received.
 MHA may also require all adults residing in the household to sign a release allowing MHA to obtain a certified copy of any tax return submitted to the IRS.

-10.4.8 Student Financial Assistance Link: 24 CFR 5.609(b)(9)
+10.4.8 Student Financial Assistance